 Based on its research, NIOSH reduced the petitioner-requested class to define a single class of employees for which NIOSH cannot estimate radiation doses with sufficient accuracy.
-The NIOSH-proposed class includes all employees who were monitored or should have been monitored, for internal radiological exposures while working in all areas of Area IV of the Santa Susana Field Laboratory from January 1, 1955 through December 31, 1958.
+The revised NIOSH-proposed class includes all employees who worked in all areas of Area IV of the Santa Susana Field Laboratory from January 1, 1955 through December 31, 1958.
 The petitioner-requested class was reduced in scope as a result of the petition qualification review discussed above and the feasibility evaluation documented in Section 7.0.
 With the exception of the class above, NIOSH has obtained sufficient information to support bounding doses for the entire evaluation period.